No Till Gardening

 Starting Your No-Till Garden

-- Others never dig at all, simply laying down multiple layers of cardboard or newspaper on unworked soil or even over an existing lawn, then topping it with a thick layer of compost and mulching with straw.
+Others never dig at all, simply laying down multiple layers of cardboard or newspaper on unworked soil or even over an existing lawn, then topping it with a thick layer of compost and mulching with straw.
 (Learn more about this method in our video on Lasagna Gardening or the companion article here).

 - If you have good soil already and are just transitioning to no-till, you can skip the cardboard layer.